Saptarshi: Astronomy

-In ancient Indian astronomy, the pattern of stars known in the West as the Big Dipper (part of the larger constellation of Ursa Major) is called Saptarshi, with the seven stars representing seven rishis: Vashistha, Marichi, Pulastya, Pulaha, Atri, Angiras and Kratu.
+In ancient Indian astronomy, the pattern of stars known in North America as the Big Dipper and elsewhere in the West as the Plough, or the Great Wagon, (part of the larger constellation of Ursa Major) is called Saptarshi, with the seven stars representing seven rishis: Vasishtha, Marichi, Pulastya, Pulaha, Atri, Angiras and Kratu.
 A faint companion star near Vashistha, known as Arundhati, is identified with Vashistha’s wife.
 Together, Vashistha and Arundhati correspond to the double star system Mizar and Alcor.

-In Hindu astronomy, the seven stars of the Saptarshi Mandala, or Big Dipper are called:
+In Indian astronomy, the seven stars of the Saptarshi Mandala, or Big Dipper are called: